Foam adapts to different sleep styles

 Does the Mint emit harmful chemicals?

 Foam mattresses are prone to chemical emissions.
-Foams are synthetic, but they can be made in human and eco-friendly ways.
-Manufacturers have their products tested by a third party to quality for certifications that show customers the quality of their products.
+When it comes to foam, manufacturers can have their products tested by a third party to qualify for certifications that show customers the quality of their products.
 From the cover to the support layer, the Mint is GREENGUARD Gold certified, which means it’s been independently tested and found to comply with indoor air quality recommendations.
-The foams have all been CertiPUR-US certified, assuring that they’re low in volatile organic compounds (VOCs) and free of a long list of harmful chemicals, including carcinogens and PBDEs.
+The foams have all been CertiPUR-US certified, assuring that they’re low in volatile organic compounds (VOCs) and free of a long list of harmful chemicals, including carcinogens.